writethedocs/www/docs/blog/write-the-docs-mid-year-update-2019.rst

 so start making your travel plans.

 Lastly,
-we've also announced the dates for our `Portland <http://www.writethedocs.org/conf/portland/2020/>`_ conference next year on May 3-5, 2020.
+we've also announced the dates for the `Portland <http://www.writethedocs.org/conf/portland/2020/>`_ conference next year on May 3-5, 2020.
-The sponsorship prospectus and a landing page are now online, and we'll have more updates on that conference in the coming months.
+The sponsorship prospectus and a landing page are now online, with more updates on that conference in the coming months.

 Salary Survey
 -------------